edumorlom/nuMom/README.md

 3. Ensure you `src/firebase_account.json` is commented out from .gitignore file.
 Re-comment it back once you're done.

-4. Navigate to your project directory 'moms-infants-healthy' and build the ipa in the terminal by entering: "npx eas build --platform ios"
+4. Navigate to your project directory 'moms-infants-healthy' and build the ipa in the terminal by entering: `npx eas build --platform ios`.

 6. Login with the account's apple credentials.